-History Heavy Load was one of the first genuine heavy metal bands out of Sweden and must have been quite influential on many bands to come.
-The Wahlquists formed the band as early as 1975.
-A bassist called Michael Backlund was soon drafted.
+History & Biography Heavy Load was one of the first genuine heavy metal bands out of Sweden and must have been quite influential on many bands to come.
+The brothers' father Ingemar Wahlquist was a tenor singer.
+The Wahlquists formed the band as early as the winter of 1975.
+Ragne was in the rock band Tommy Mac Frees.
+Before that the brothers had a home-made makeshift act called The Horses.
+A bassist called Michael Backlund was soon drafted into heavy Load.
 The Wahlquist brothers changed bassists and released Full Speed At High Level in November, 1978 through Heavy Sound.
 Subsequent recordings were released by the band's own Thunderload Records.
-The band played shows at that time as a trio featuring bassist Dan Mollen.
+The band played shows at that time as a trio featuring bassist Dan Molén.
+Dan left as he wanted to focus on his family.
+Next in was Eero Koivisto on bass guitar.

 As successful as ever, Heavy Load signed a Swedish distribution deal with Warner, but instead of increasing sales and providing stability Malm (a Canadian resident in his pre-teenage years) would opt to leave the act.
 Malm wanted the band to hire a producer like Mutt Lange and sign a bigger deal, while the Wahlquists preferred in-house production and using their own imprint.
 The Wahlquists began building a recording studio called Thunderload Studio where Candlemass, Veni Domine, Isengard and others recorded.
 A 45-rpm single called Monsters Of The Night (backed with I'm Alive) was released in 1985 featuring Andreas Fritz.
 This single was of a more commercial nature and spoke to the band's desire to try something a little different.
 It was also partly a reaction to the emergence and success of Europe at that time.
 Nevertheless, the band's subsequent Monster Tour was not a success.
 In fact, it was the band's last.
 At one point, ex-UFO bassist Paul Gray joined the band.
-Although a fourth album was never released.
+Guitarist Patrik Karlsson was in the band in 1987 too.
+A fourth album was never released however.
 Malm and Fritz would later form Challenger.
 This band recorded several demos and was even close to obtaining a deal at one point.
 Fritz would move on to King Diamond and even start his own label, Fritz The Dog.
 One of the bands on his label was his own act Chroma Kee.
 Fritz would end up in Thailand teaching scuba diving!

 Hammerfall would later record a Heavy Load cover song at the Wahlquists' studio where the brothers made a guest appearance on the track.
 In its time, the band had a reputation for a heavy sound and a full-on live show.
 There has been talk of a reunion.
 After the turn of the century, Malm had a new '70s-oriented hard rock band.
 The band featured Eddy, Per Hesselrud (guitar), Peter Söderström (bass) and Olof Bergius (drums).
 In late 2015, Eddy Malm was recording a heavy rock album for a European label under the name Eddy Malm Band.
 The line-up was Eddy Malm: vocals, Per Hesselrud: guitar and background vocals, Tomas Malmfors: bass and background vocals and Micke Kerslow: drums.
 Early.
 Heavy Load reunited on the fortieth anniversary of its debut in 2018 and played several festivals including Keep It True XXI and Sweden Rock.
-No Remorse Records would re-issue the band’s albums in 2018.
+No Remorse Records would re-issue the band’s albums beginning in 2018.
+Eddy Malm was also playing the occasional gig playing a few Heavy Load songs.

 Reviews